 pricing arena is negligible.
 Van Dender expects changes to

 become more significant in numerical as well as percentage

 terms in the coming years, for many of the reasons explained

 He also adds that China's roll-out of its ETS, starting this

 year with the power sector, "will make a huge difference".

 If revenues from such initiatives continue to rise, they

 could even be a shot in the arm for government revenues in the

-falling corporate tax rates around the world.
+context of falling corporate tax rates around the world.